VeriMeZK/VeriMeZK/README.md

 Check the CHANGELOG and release notes to understand current stability and supported features.

 ### Can I add my own verification logic?
 Yes.
 You can use the `custom` check type to provide your own validation function.
-See Usage Examples.

 ---